 Some parents had already decided that they were going to be the first in line to get a COVID-19 vaccine, as soon as Emergency Use Authorization was granted by the FDA for use in 12 to 15-year-olds on May 10, 2021.
+And now are anxiously awaiting authorization for the COVID-19 vaccine for 5-11 year olds expected shortly.
 Other parents had already decided that there was no way they would ever get a COVID-19 vaccine for their kids, even if Emergency Use Authorization was granted.

 This article is not for either of those parents.